glucksfall/pleione/docs/engines/bng2.rst

 	queue, simple execute the shell script with ``sh``, ``bash`` or any shell interpreter without the ``slurm`` option.
-Be aware that, if SLURM is running in the same machine, Pleione subprocess would impact negatively in other user's threads, and viceversa, since a cpu core could execute concurrently two threads.
+Be aware that, if SLURM is running in the same machine, Pleione subprocess would impact negatively in other user's threads, and vice versa, since SLURM could allow oversubscribe (see https://slurm.schedmd.com/sbatch.htm for more information)

 .. note::
 	**Need help?** type ``python3 -m pleione.bng2 --help`` to find out the